You must always use a tripod in your food photography, here’s 5 reasons why

 Back combing the beard

-I’m sure there’s the a few people saying how they hate using a tripod and always get sharp images.
-That’s amazing!
-I hope there are, after all that’s what we all want.
-Perhaps you’ll like my 5 Reasons why and where you should never use a tripod in food photography.
+I’m sure there’s the a few people shouting at my post and how they hate using a tripod and always get sharp images, blah, blah, blah.
+Good!
+I hope there are.
+Perhaps you’ll like my 5 Reasons why you should never use a tripod in food photography.

 So remember, always use your tripod in your food photography and then lock it away for a month, and do without it.
 You’ll soon figure out which camp you prefer to be in.